Substance Abuse and Addiction - Symptoms

 have legal problems because of your drinking, such as being arrested for

 - You keep drinking even though you have health problems that are caused or made worse by alcohol use, such as liver

 Signs of alcohol dependence or addiction

 - You cannot quit drinking or control how much

 - You need to drink more to get the same

 withdrawal symptoms when you stop drinking.
 These

-You keep drinking even though it harms your
+- You keep drinking even though it harms your relationships and

 causes health problems.